manyuanrong/dso/README.md

 #### dso.connect

-You need to use this method to link to the database before you can manipulate the database
+You need to use this method to link to the database before you can manipulate the database See the approprite configuration object specified earlier.
+Example below is for MySQL

 ```ts
 await dso.connect({